top of page

 Violin

-This expertise extends beyond the ensemble through workshops, and educational formats in schools and other cultural institutions.
+This knowledge extends beyond the ensemble through workshops, lecture concerts and educational programmes for schools, cultural institutions, and community organisations.

 "The group experience encouraged me to build a musical instrument I had for long on my drawing desk.
 It is a co-product of (Re)shape!"